It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 Well, first of all, everyone wanted it.

-People were stumbling over each other to be Russert's successor.
+Or stumbling over each other to be Russert's successor.

-And uh so good luck to Mr. Gregory.
+And so good luck to Mr. Gregory.

 If you do that, you will endear yourself to both sides.

-All right, uh some more Bush legacy talk.
+Some more Bush legacy talk.

 There's one thing I want to do when we come back.

-Uh don't want to go out on a huge limb there and suggest, wow, must have been a Mormon guy, although the odds are pretty good.
+Don't want to go out on a huge limb there and suggest, wow, must have been a Mormon guy, although the odds are pretty good.

-The reason I bring this up is uh Jonah Goldberg has a magnificent observation about what is being done or what was done in California.
+The reason I bring this up is Jonah Goldberg has a magnificent observation about what is being done or what was done in California.

 And by the way, you know why Prop 8 won in California, Obama voters.